MohamedRadwan-DevOps/devops-step-by-step/source/service-prices.md

  - The second package: $900 instead of $1350.

-It includes attending live sessions with the ability to watch recorded sessions only for 3 months after the course.
+It includes attending live sessions with the ability to watch recorded sessions during the course and for 2 months only after the course.

 The cost of the recorded session for the course for an extra 4 days is $40 instead of $60.